hazelcast/hazelcast-reference-manual/src/QueryPagingPredicate.md

 If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page, this collection must be an instance of `Comparable` (i.e. it must implement `java.lang.Comparable`).
 Otherwise, the `java.lang.IllegalArgument` exception is thrown.

-Paging Predicate is not supported in Transactional Context.
+Paging Predicate, also known as Order & Limit, is not supported in Transactional Context.
 <br></br>

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Currently, random page accessing is not supported.*